-You have probably heard about investing in share market for long-term profits.
+You have probably heard about investing in the share market for long-term profits.
 It becomes challenging for an individual to sustain with the rising inflation and increasing price.
 It has always been important to invest (save money) as an alternate source of income for a comfortable lifestyle and secure financial future.
-Investing in stock market enables you with lucrative returns.
+Investing in the stock market enables you with lucrative returns.

 As stock market investment is risky in nature and can turn out to be profitable only when the decision of investment is made with due diligence.
 If you are the stock market beginner, it is crucial to understand the fundamental, types of stock, and do’s and don’ts on investing in the market.
 If you don’t know how to invest in the share market, don’t worry, we got you covered.

 How to learn share trading?

 Institute of Financial Market Courses (IFMC) offers an offline and best online course for share market beginners.
 The courses offered by the IFMC are designed for stock market traders, freshers, and investors.
 The Unidirectional Trade Strategies course (UDTS) is a copyright course by IFMC.
 This course will allow you to learn to share trading important trade strategies.

 A share is a form of security that represents a corporation owned and depicts the claim on particular corporation assets and earnings.
 Shares are often referred to as equities as they are characterized as business ownership or equity.
 A share market is similar to stock market whereas the only difference is that share market allows trading of shares while the stock market helps you in financial trading of securities like mutual funds, bonds, derivatives, etc.

 The two types of shares are:

 - Common shares: Common shares or common stock represents a part of company ownership entitled to their profit and loss.
 In these cases, shareholders reserve a right to elect a company’s Board of Directors.